 5. Consider Measuring Your Blood Pressure at Home

 You can buy several different types of home blood pressure monitors without a prescription from pharmacies or online.
-If you feel more comfortable visiting your doctor regularly or working with a nurse to control your blood pressure, the same benefits apply.
+If you feel more comfortable visiting your healthcare professional regularly to control your blood pressure, the same benefits apply.
 Research suggests people who have some kind of ongoing support from their doctor or health clinic improve blood pressure better than without support.

 - High blood pressure affects about 70 million U.S. adults, which is about 1 of every 3 American adults.
 In addition, one out of three adults who don’t have it are one step below having it.